Last update: 9/7/2021

 Dominica has two airports, Douglas-Charles Airport and Canefield Airport, although most international travelers will arrive at Douglas-Charles, the larger of the two.
 Both airports are currently open to commercial flights.

 Both airports have implemented health and safety regulations, including wearing face masks, sanitizing hands, and social distancing.
-All travelers will be subject to health screenings that include temperature checks and will take Rapid COVID tests upon arrival.
+All travelers will be subject to health screenings that include temperature checks and will take Rapid Antigen tests upon arrival.

 Dominica reopening its borders to tourists – F.A.Q.